Looking for some cool classroom jobs for your 3rd, 4th, and 5th students? If so, then I guarantee you’ll find something here.

 This helper also assists the teacher in counting money raised during classroom fundraisers.

-The Musician chooses songs from the “Writer’s Workshop” playlist to play softly during independent writing time and controls the volume of the soft tunes.
+The Musician chooses songs from the “Writer’s Workshop” playlist to play softly during independent writing time and controls the volume.

 17. Paper Collector